Zimbabwe Extends Mnangagwa’s Rule to 2030, Ends Direct Vote

 What does Zimbabwe’s new constitutional law change?

-It extends presidential and parliamentary terms from five to seven years and provides for parliament, rather than voters, to choose the president.
+It extends presidential and parliamentary terms from five to seven years and lets parliament, rather than voters, choose the president.
 It allows President Emmerson Mnangagwa to remain in office until 2030.

 When was the Mnangagwa term extension signed into law?